 Kim is Assistant Professor of Fashion Studies in the School of Fashion at Ryerson University, lecturing previously at Parsons School of Design and Pratt Institute.
 Kim designed an elective course and exhibition entitled, Fashion and Race, sharing her insight at SXSW and Google HQ.
-Her expertise on fashion, race and cultural awareness has led to academic advising work for Gucci, Camera Nazionale della Moda Italiana, the Centraal Museum and The Met Museum Costume Institute.
+Her expertise on fashion, race and cultural awareness has led to academic advising work for Gucci, Camera Nazionale della Moda Italiana and the Centraal Museum.
 Kim holds an MA in Fashion Studies from Parsons School of Design.
 Learn more about her story and her work at her website.

 Rachel is a Lecturer in the Fine Arts Department at California State University Los Angeles, where she teaches fashion history and research methods.
 Rachel teaches fashion studies at the Center for Creative and Culture Industries at Chapman University and in the Humanities and Sciences Department at Art Center.
 Her expertise takes her into collaboration with filmmakers, photographers, technologists, and activists.
 Rachel holds an MA in Fashion Studies and BFA in Fashion Design from Parsons School of Design.
 Born and raised in Atlanta, she lived in New York City for twelve years where she gained crucial experience in the fashion industry in a range of roles.
 Learn more about her work at her website.